 The Section 8 program provides rental assistance and incorporates the Family Self-Sufficiency program into its operations.
 The Section 8 to Homeownership program allows eligible voucher participants to utilize the voucher to pay a portion of their mortgage.
-Family Self-Sufficiency provides for a five-year plan for Section 8 tenants that helps direct them to the skills, services and jobs they need to eventually reduce or eliminate the need for public assistance.
-Both of these programs contribute to the affordability of decent housing.
+Family Self-Sufficiency provides a five-year plan for Section 8 tenants that helps direct them to the skills, services and jobs they need to eventually reduce or eliminate the need for public assistance.
+Both of these programs contribute to the affordability of decent housing and work to increase homeownership rates, particularly among low-income and minority households.